 Other times we know they are waiting for someone to arrive from a distance.
 But how do they know?
 Love seems to tell them and they wait and when the loved one arrives the peace of the awaited good-bye is shared.
 Two mysteries, waiting to be alone and waiting for a loved one – we are aware often of its happening.

 Sometimes they do allow us to be there.
 They are content to feel love surrounding them and allow the sleep to become deeper until peace takes over and life is completed.

 The daughter wanted to be there.
 The mother knew, so she allowed herself to go whilst her daughter was praying for her, and the daughter’s prayer was complete.
 It began in the sorrow of dying and ended in a peaceful death.
 I am glad I was there.

 What will those wonderful sad last moments be for you and me – sad at leaving loved ones, joyful at seeing our waiting loved ones with God.

-God bless them and us,
+God bless us,